anthonymr/anthony-blog/README.md

 - Create posts.
 - List all the posts.
-- Add comments and likes to a posts.
+- Add comments and likes to a post.
 - See all comments and likes in a post.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>